global-121/121-platform/README.md

 - Merged PR's to 'master' branch are automatically deployed to the test-server. (via [webhook](tools/webhook.service), see: [/tools#GitHub-webhook](tools/README.md#github-webhook))
 - Make sure to update the environment-settings as soon as possible, preferably before the merge+deploy.

+### To "staging" environment
+- For all current intents and purposes the "staging" environment is treated exactly equal to "production" environment

 ### To "production" environment

 #### On initial deployment (only)